treeio/treeio/README.markdown

 Create a clone of this repository
 ------------------------

+1. Make a directory for treeio and go inside `mkdir treeio && cd treeio`
 1. Clone the repo by running: `git clone https://github.com/treeio/treeio.git`
+2. Go into this directory `cd treeio` (The directory structure should be `treeio/treeio/<project files>`)
+2. Create a virtual environment to keep your packages & versions thereof separate from the rest of the system `virtualenv venv`
+3. Activate the virtual environment `source ./venv/bin/activate`
-1. Install dependencies: `sudo pip install -r requirements.pip`
+1. Install dependencies: `pip install -r requirements.pip`
 1. Run the patch: `python related_fields_patch.py`